huynhtrankhanh/contrasleuth/README.md

 # Contrasleuth
 _This README file has been temporarily blanked._

-**Note:** External contributions, including issues and pull requests are not welcome at the moment as this project hasn't reached the initial minimum viable product stage.
+**Note:** This repository must be cloned **recursively.** External contributions, including issues and pull requests are not welcome at the moment as this project hasn't reached the initial minimum viable product stage.

 # License